Get married to the love of your life in the beauty that is America

 - Police certificates from countries where you’ve lived for more than six months

-- Evidence you and your U.S. citizen fiancé(e) have met in the past two years and that you intend to marry within 90 days of entering the United States.
+- Evidence that you and your U.S. citizen fiancé(e) have met in the past two years and that you intend to marry within 90 days of entering the United States..

 As with most visa applications, filing for a fiancé(e) visa is a lengthy process.
 Here’s a brief overview of how it starts and how Blue Lake Law can assist you along the way: